nsh07/Pie-Chart-Creator/README.md

 # Pie-Chart-Creator

 A Python program which creates a pie chart using MatPlotLib and has a GUI created using Tkinter.
-Feel free to copy and use my code anywhere!
+Feel free to copy and use my code anywhere, just don't forget to credit me!

 **Important Note**